Knowledge of Uncertain Worlds: Programming with Logical Constraints: Formal definition of semantics of DA logic

+This subsection first defines founded semantics of DA logic without meta-constraint \co{closed}, then extends the founded semantics to handle meta-constraint \co{closed}, and then defines the constraint semantics of DA logic.

-\mypar{Founded semantics of DA logic without closed declarations} We first define a version of founded semantics, denoted $\founded_0$, that does not take declarations of predicates as closed into account; below we extend the definition to handle those declarations.
-Intuitively, the {\em founded model} of a kunit $K$ ignoring closed declarations, denoted $\founded_0(K)$, is the least set of literals that are given as facts or can be inferred by repeated use of the rules.
+\mypar{Founded semantics of DA logic without meta-constraint \co{closed}} Intuitively, the {\em founded model} of a kunit $K$ without meta-constraint \co{closed}, denoted $\founded_0(K)$, is the least set of literals that are given as facts or can be inferred by repeated use of the rules.
 We define $\founded_0(K) = \lfpscc(\nameneg(\cmpl(K)))$, where functions $\cmpl$, $\nameneg$, and $\lfpscc$, are defined as follows.

 \mypar{Completion} The completion function, $\cmpl(K)$, returns the {\it completed} version of $K$.
 Formally, $\cmpl(K)=\addinv(\comb(K))$, where $\comb$ and $\addinv$ are defined as follows.